How I may help

 IIS 5.1 is installed with Windows XP Professional (not the XP Home version).

-ASP.NET 2.0 introduces controls such as <asp:Login
+ASP.NET 2.0, released with Visual Studion 2005, introduces controls such as <asp:Login

 Go to Top of this page.